GoogleCloudPlatform/software-delivery-shield-demo-java/instructions_gke.md

     ```sh
     gcloud deploy apply --file clouddeploy.yaml
     ```
    > **Note:** Ensure clouddeploy.yaml has the correct values.
-“PROJECT_ID” should have been already replaced with your Project Id
+“PROJECT_ID” should have been already replaced with your project ID

 ### Terraform setup